1pram/Accountable_Automation_Framework/docs/deployment.md

 - **VSCode** Code editor used to write and manage Terraform configuration files
 - **Draw.io** Used to design the infrastructure dataflow diagrams
 - **eraser.io** Used to generate the cloud architecture diagrams
+- **OWASP Threat Dragon** Used to build and export the formal STRIDE threat model

 ### 2. Prerequisites